lkumarra/ProtractorPageObjectModel/readme.md

 11. *TestData("This Folder Contains all test data")*
 12. *TestReports("This Folder Contains the Fresh Test Reports")*
 13. *Utils("This Folder Contains all Utility Functions")*

+# To Send TestReports on Email Please set email and password as env varaible .
+**For More detail refer the link https://github.com/lkumarra/ProtractorPageObjectModel/blob/master/Projects/Guru99BankTestAutomation/Config/Config.ts**